Duda Website Pre-Launch Checklist - What's Involved

 Remove hidden pages and sections

 On the same note, remember to delete original template photos from your content library.
 Doing so at the early stage will enable you to organise your photo collection in the backend in a logical way that is unique to your website.
-Removing these also avoids the publication of unrelated images, which can be embarrassing to the brand identity.
+Removing these also prevents the publication of unrelated images, which can be detrimental to the brand's identity.

 Organise your pages

-Do not feel that you have to create dozens of pages in one go before the launch.
+Do not feel that you have to create dozens of pages all at once before the launch.
 Start and focus on the essential web pages and gradually build more links and pages.
 Overloading the project with ambitious page numbers could easily delay the completion date and could even distract you from the main focus.
-Therefore, make sure you pin down the core pages of the website and work towards them.
+Therefore, ensure that you identify the core pages of the website and focus on them.
 Essential pages at the design stage could include:

 • Home page – describe your product or service clearly and crisply.
 This will be the ‘face’ of your business on the internet.